 TotalAV’s malware detection is excellent, but it’s not quite as good as Norton’s.
 To test TotalAV’s malware scanner, I downloaded the same malware database containing 1,000s of malware samples that I used to test Norton.
 I hid the samples throughout my Windows PC and ran TotalAV’s full system scan.
 The full system scan took an hour to complete, which is slightly slower than Norton, and detected 99.6% of malware samples — which is more or less perfect.

-TotalAV’s real-time protection is excellent.
+TotalAV’s real-time protection is great, too.
 It blocked every malware sample I tried to download — including those in compressed folders — and automatically quarantined them.

 Norton vs. TotalAV: Web Security

 Norton’s web security stops you from accessing phishing websites that try to steal your data or contain malicious file downloads.
 I also really like how Norton helps you spot false positives through community reviews.

-I tried visiting 100s of phishing website samples to test Norton’s web security.
+I tried visiting 100s of phishing websites to test Norton’s web security.
 Norton blocked more sites than most competitors and even blocked websites that the default protections on Firefox, Edge, and Chrome allowed through.

 TotalAV’s web protection (WebShield) works like Norton’s and blocks online malware distributors and dangerous phishing websites.
 However, I found TotalAV isn’t as user-friendly and makes whitelisting false positives a bit more complicated.
 There’s also no access to community reviews, so you have to make your own decisions.

-That said, TotalAV uses its own AI-based system to detect dangerous websites, and I found it worked really well.
-In my tests, it blocked every phishing website sample I tried to visit, including those that the default protections on Firefox and Chrome missed.
+That said, TotalAV was able to block every phishing site I tried to visit, including those that the default protections on Firefox and Chrome missed.
+It uses its own AI-based system to detect dangerous websites, and it works really well.